 In 1903, a TMC choral group was formed and named the Tuesday Auxiliary Chorus.
-In 1904, Mrs. Hertzberg started the San Antonio Symphony Society, which was active until World War I. In 1915, Mrs. Edward Sachs, her sister, organized and directed a String Octet.
+In 1904, Mrs. Hertzberg started the San Antonio Symphony Society, which was active until World War I. In 1915, her sister, Mrs. Edward Sachs, organized and directed a String Octet.
 A duo-piano ensemble began in 1916.
-The first of an annual series of concerts, called Musical Teas, opened on October 23, 1923.
-They are now known as the Artist Series.
-The Junior Club was formed in 1924.
-Since 1956, a Young Artists Competition has been held each spring for serious students of music who reside or study in Texas.
-The competition is held in piano, voice and strings in rotating years.

-In the late 1950s, member-pianist Miss Estelle Jones and a committee contacted Brooks Smith in New York City.
-He had been a long-time TMC friend and Club beneficiary.
-His help was requested in choosing two Steinway Grands from the Steinway Warehouse on Long Island.
-The matched-tone D and B model instruments graced our stage until 1998, when they were replaced with two new matching Steinway B Grands.
-Mrs. Hertzberg’s personal Mason & Hamlin Parlour is still used in our Clubhouse today.
+In the late 1950s, member-pianist Estelle Jones contacted long-time TMC friend and beneficiary Brooks Smith in New York City.
+He helped choose two Steinway Grands from the Steinway Warehouse on Long Island.
+The matched-tone D and B model instruments graced the clubhouse stage until 1998, when they were replaced with two new matching Steinway B Grands.
+Mrs. Hertzberg’s personal Mason & Hamlin Parlour grand piano is still used in the clubhouse today.

 The Tuesday Musical Club continues to flourish, bringing the enjoyment of quality music to its members, friends and the public.
 Anyone interested in music as a fine art is invited to attend the club’s Artist Series concerts, the Junior Tuesday Musical Club Competition and the Young Artists Competition, as well as the club’s semi-monthly meetings.